Gun Show Information

 - Set up time is Friday 12-6 and Saturday 7-9.
 Please call if an emergency arises and you will be late or not be able to attend.
 Tables are released to anyone waiting on a table at 8:30 AM on Saturday if you have not arrived or called.
 My business line is rolled to my cell on weekends of the show – 985.624.8577.
 Phone calls only accepted for cancellations – no emails.

 - Table prices are $75 at all shows.
 Reservations are held for 10 days without a 50% deposit.
-To secure the same table location at the next show reserve by Sunday at 5 pm with a 50% deposit.
+To secure the same or similar table location at the next show reserve by Sunday at 1 pm with a 50% deposit.
 The $5 discount is only applicable if tables are re-reserved at the show.
 All tables not reserved by 5 pm are open for reservations by other vendors.

 - Non-related tables are $135 each with prior approval.